opcode81/bfd-scripts/README.md

 2. Run the script from the command line as described below.

-3. Open BFD3 and re-scan the content path of the library that was affected.
-(Tools - Set up content locations)
+3. Open BFD3 and, under Tools/Set up content locations, remove and re-add the content path of the library that was affected for the changes to take effect.

 ### Trim Adjustment